 If you use network providers, you do not have to file claims.
 The providers will do it for you.
-If you use out-of-network providers, here are some steps to take to make sure your hospital, medical, mental health and substance abuse claim gets processed accurately and on time:
+If you use out-of-network providers, here are some steps

 - File claims as soon as possible and never later than 180 days after the date of service.
-Refer to the table on page 88 for information on where to file your claim for benefits received out-of-network.
+Refer to the table below for information on where to file your claim for benefits received out-of-network.
 Claims filed more than 180 days after the date of service will be denied. - Complete all information requested on the form. - Submit all claims in English or with an English translation.
 Claims not in English will not be processed and will be returned to you. - Attach original bills or receipts.
-Photocopies will not be accepted. - If you have other coverage and the Fund is the secondary payer, submit the original or a copy of the primary payer's Explanation of Benefits ("EOB") with your itemized bill.
-(See Coordination of Benefits on pages 97-100.) - Keep a copy of your claim form and all attachments for your records.
+Photocopies will not be accepted. - If you have other coverage and IBC is the secondary payer, submit the original or a copy of the primary payer's Explanation of Benefits ("EOB") with your itemized bill.
+(See Coordination of Benefits on pages 67-70.) - Keep a copy of your claim form and all attachments for your records.